tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 registry ({{proxy-protocol-iana}}), with the initial contents provided below.
 For consistency, any new proxy types that use HTTP Upgrade Tokens (and use the `:protocol` pseudo-header) SHOULD define the `protocol` value to match the Upgrade Token / `:protocol` value.
+Extensions to proxy types that use the same HTTP Upgrade Tokens ought to be covered by the same `protocol` value;
+if there are properties specific to an extension, the extensions can either define new optional keys or rely on negotation within the protocol to discover support.

 | Proxy Protocol | Proxy Location Format | Reference | Notes |
 | --- | --- | --- |